William John Kennedy (photographer)

-William John Kennedy is an American photographer.
-He is best known for his work Before they were famous and other works much of which is inspired by his real life friendship with American artists Robert Indiana and Andy Warhol, both who were associated with the pop art movement.
+William John Kennedy (1930 – December 16, 2021) was an American photographer.
+He was best known for his work Before they were famous and other works much of which is inspired by his real life friendship with American artists Robert Indiana and Andy Warhol, both who were associated with the pop art movement.
 His photograph of Andy Warhol holding up the acetate of Marilyn Monroe is on permanent display in the lobby of the Andy Warhol Museum in Pittsburgh, Pennsylvania.

 Early life and education

 Kennedy received his education from Syracuse University where he majored in fine art.
 During his early years, he worked as an assistant and studio manager for American fashion photographer Clifford Coffin.